“A good work culture and work environment are very crucial in helping your employees to put their best foot forward.”

-Employee attitudes are often a reflection of the company’s culture.
+Employee attitudes often reflect the company’s culture.
 Employee satisfaction is important in customer service and sales since they represent the business to the public.
-On the other hand, satisfaction is not entirely dependent on monetary compensation.
+But satisfaction is not entirely determined by monetary compensation.

 While improving employee satisfaction isn’t a cure-all, it can have tremendous impacts on your company.